 the skins of approx. 10 medium yellow onions

 Add your onion skins into a pot and pour enough water to cover them by over an inch.
 Bring up to a boil and then simmer for 30 minutes.
 Remove from the heat and allow to cool to warm.

 Remove the onion skins and place the eggs gently into the pot.
 Bring back to boil and simmer for 5 minutes then remove from the heat.

 Allow the eggs to cool in the red dye then transfer to your fridge to set overnight.

 Remove the eggs with a slotted spoon and allow to air-dry (about 45 minutes).

-Dab a white paper towel into some vegetable oil and polish then place in the egg carton and store in the fridge until needed.
+Dab a white paper towel into some vegetable oil, polish the dyed eggs, and then place them into the egg carton.
+Store the eggs in the fridge until needed.